 Patron support has always been the most important source of revenue for the North Carolina Symphony, and with your help, it always will be.

-For a fourth consecutive year, the State of North Carolina has issued an $8 million challenge.
+For a fifth consecutive year, the State of North Carolina has issued an $8 million challenge.
 The North Carolina Symphony must generate $8 million in community support, and it will be matched with a $1.5 million additional state appropriation.

 Comments from patrons: